 ATTN: If you're visiting this article as a result of an alert in your account, your SPAM/ABUSE complaints exceed 0.1% and you are in violation of the BombBomb.com Anti-Spam Policy.
 As a result, you may be temporarily unable to send email.
 Please carefully review the information in this article, and then email firstname.lastname@example.org.
 When we receive this notification, we will reset the alert in your account and send any email job that is "in review."
 Any email job that remains in review for 24hrs or more will automatically be cancelled - requiring you to re-send.

 We're working hard to maintain a strong reputation and get your email delivered into the inbox.
 We know it can be confusing and frustrating when someone indicates your message as SPAM, so that's why we notify you and provide you with some helpful information and tips to avoid it in the future.
-If you're lists are clean, you have nothing to worry about.
+If your lists are clean, you have nothing to worry about.
 It's important to note, however, that repeat offenders run the risk of having their account closed.

 Abuse is reported when someone clicks "abuse" or "spam" in their email client.
 What he or she is saying is that the email received should not have been sent.
 He or she feels like you don't have permission to send them email.

 Sometimes, a person will use the "spam" or "abuse" button instead of "unsubscribe."
 In either case, though, he or she does not want to hear from you in the email channel.

 Gmail users can add contacts to their "safe sender" or contact list, as well as report your email as "spam" or "phishing."
 These types of controls exist in one form or another in all email clients.